Learning Acceleration Algorithms for Fast Parametric Convex Optimization with Certified Robustness: Numerical experiments

 \subsubsection{Model predictive control of a quadcopter}

 We now consider the task of controlling a quadcopter to follow a reference trajectory using MPC~\citep{borrelli_mpc_book}.
 In MPC, we optimize over a finite horizon but apply only the first control input, then re-solve the problem with a new initial state.
 We model the quadcopter as a rigid body controlled by four motors using quaternions~\citep{quadcopter_dynamics_mpc}.
-The state of the quadcopter is $s_t = (p_t, v_t, q_t) \in \reals^{n_x}$ where $p_t \in \reals^3$ is the position, $v_t \in \reals^3$ is the velocity, and $q_t \in \reals^4$ is the quaternion.
-The control inputs are $(c, \omega_x, \omega_y, \omega_z) \in \reals^{n_u}$, where $c$ is the vertical thrust and $(\omega_x, \omega_y, \omega_z)$ are the angular velocities of the body frame.
+The state of the quadcopter $s_t \in \reals^{n_s}$ consists of the position, velocity, and quaternions.
+The control of the quadcopter $u_t \in \reals^{n_s}$ consists of vertical thrust and the angular velocities of the body frame.
 The non-linear dynamics of the quadcopter can be found in~\citep[\Sec~6.3.1]{l2ws}.
 Since the dynamics are non-linear (thus rendering the MPC problem to be non-convex) we linearize them around the current state $s_0$ and the most recent control input denoted as $u_{-1}$~\citep{nonlinear_mpc}.
 This yields a linearized dynamics of the form $s_{t+1} \approx A s_t + B u_t$ where $A \in \reals^{n_s \times n_s}$ and $B \in \reals^{n_s \times n_u}$.
 At each time step, we aim to track a reference trajectory given by $s^{\rm{ref}} = (s^{\rm{ref}}_1, \dots, s^{\rm{ref}}_T)$, while satisfying constraints on the states and the controls.
 We solve the following quadratic program in each timestep:

 Here, the decision variables are the states $(s_1, \dots, s_{T})$ where $s_t \in \reals^{n_s}$ and the controls $(u_0, \dots, u_{T-1})$ where $u_t \in \reals^{n_u}$.
 The problem parameter is $x = (s_0, u_{-1}, s_1^{\rm ref}, \dots, s_T^{\rm ref})$.